Spaghedward/Crate_Digger/notes.md

 #### Page Footer issues
 1. Not really needed but maybe if we have time add hover effect to the links on the footer.
+2. Delete About US, or change to meet the team.

 #### MEET THE TEAM
 1. Create a new page with a photo gallery layout - DONE